cmeissner/ocp_advanced_deployment/ansible/roles/OPENSHIFT-APPLIER/README.md

 ### Privileged Objects

-Note that the `OPENSHIFT-APPLIER` runs at the permission level a user has, and hence defining objects requiring elevated privileges also requires the user running the `OPENSHIFT-APPLIER` to have the same level (or higher) of access to the OpenShift cluster.
+Note that the `openshift-applier` runs at the permission level a user has, and hence defining objects requiring elevated privileges also requires the user running the `openshift-applier` to have the same level (or higher) of access to the OpenShift cluster.

 ### Object Entries in the Inventory

 Objects and entries can be named as you please.
-In these objects definitions, you source templates that will add any in-project OpenShift objects including buildconfigs, deploymentconfigs, services, routes, etc. (*note:* these are standard OpenShift templates and no limitations is imposed from the `OPENSHIFT-APPLIER` for this content).
+In these objects definitions, you source templates that will add any in-project OpenShift objects including buildconfigs, deploymentconfigs, services, routes, etc. (*note:* these are standard OpenShift templates and no limitations is imposed from the `openshift-applier` for this content).

 You can source as many templates and static files as you like.